steveloughran/hadoop-trunk/hadoop-tools/hadoop-openstack/src/site/markdown/swift-filesystem.md

 application uses.
 This lets the Hadoop jobs work with a Swift object store even if the Hadoop cluster is not pre-configured for this.

+The library also depends upon the Apache HttpComponents library, which must also be on the classpath.

 Other applications may use the Swift Filesystem library, by way of the Hadoop filesystem APIs.
 This allows programs which interact with a Hadoop cluster to also read and write data in a Swift object store.